 - Mastectomy.
 This type of surgery removes the breast gland tissue.
-The surgery is often done using only small incisions.
-This less invasive type of surgery involves less recovery time.
+With smaller amounts of gland tissue, mastectomy can be done using small incisions.
+This lessens the recovery time.
+Sometimes liposuction and mastectomy are combined.

 Coping and support

-For men, enlarged breasts can be stressful and embarrassing.
-Gynecomastia can be difficult to hide and a challenge to romantic relationships.
-During puberty, gynecomastia can make boys a target for teasing from peers.
+For people with gynecomastia, having enlarged breasts can be stressful and embarrassing.
+The condition can be hard to hide.
+Sometimes, it can be a challenge to romantic relationships.
+During puberty, gynecomastia can make teens a target for teasing from peers as well.
 It can make activities such as swimming or changing in the locker room traumatic.

 - Get counseling.
-Talk therapy can help you avoid anxiety and depression caused by gynecomastia.
-It can also help you communicate with your partner or family members so that they understand what you're going through.
+Talk therapy can help you manage anxiety or depression caused by gynecomastia.
+It also can help you talk with your partner or family members, so they understand what you're going through.

 - Reach out to your family and friends.
 You may feel embarrassed to talk about gynecomastia with the people you care about.
-But explaining your situation and asking for support will likely strengthen your relationships and reduce stress.
+But if you explain your situation and ask for support, that could strengthen your relationships and ease stress.

 - Connect with others who have gynecomastia.
 It might feel good to talk with people who understand what you're going through.
 Websites such as Gynecomastia.org can help you connect with others who have the condition.